karleramberg/website-builder/README.md

 Script for building a static site
 - Grabs HTML files from the input folder
-- Sticks their content in an template file at the specified token
+- Sticks their content into a template file at the specified token
 - Spits the finished files into the output folder

 ### Usage